• Skip to primary navigation

 * * * *

-(1) (a) Notwithstanding Section 80-4-106, court hearings in adoption cases may be closed to the public upon request of a party to the adoption petition and upon court approval.
+(1) (a) Notwithstanding Section 80-4-106, the court may close to the public any court hearing regarding an adoption upon the request of a party to the petition for adoption.

-(b) In a closed hearing, only the following individuals may be admitted:
+(b) In a closed hearing, the court may only admit the following individuals:

 (i) a party to the proceeding;